Stan0033/CZA-Installer/README.md

 How to use install maker?
-- in requires image, title, and year and to file input.
+- it requires image, title, and year and to file input.
 You can get the image by clicking on the black space.
 You can input the others manually.
 You can input file by clicking on the [...].
 Preferably let the image be 215x460 (like a header from Steam)

 I made this app to store various games and apps as a single file that can be unpacked later. (for practicality).